What is Crohn's disease?

 Symptoms outside of the gastrointestinal tract

-- diet - eating a processed food diet increases the risk.
+- Diet - eating a processed foods diet increases the risk of Crohn's disease.
+Sugar is a primary dietary cause.
 Foods to avoid include sugar, white flour and their products (bread, cake, biscuits, pastries), milk and other dairy products, polyunsaturated fats, potato chips, meat.
 The risk is lower with a vegetable-based diet, and consumption of vegetable rather than animal protein.
-(Fish protein is neutral)
+(Fish protein is neutral).

 Management / remedies

 Conventional medicine has no cure for inflammatory bowel disease.
-However, people afflicted with Crohn's disease have found that lifestyle can have a major affect on its' incidence.
+However, people afflicted with Crohn's disease have found that lifestyle can have a major affect on its incidence.
+The most important thing you can do is get out in the sun, get lots of sunlight into your eyes and onto your skin all over your body.
 As you can see below, a peaceful, happy and healthy lifestyle can moderate the disease.
-The most important therapy that you can use is re-establishing a strong and varied symbiosis of microorganisms in your digestive tract.
+Re-establish a strong and varied symbiosis of microorganisms in your digestive tract.
 Eat a variety of probiotic foods every day, and in particular, establish a water kefir plant and drink it every day.
 These foods should preferably be home-made.
 If you buy them, it is essential that they are alive and not pasteurised or factory-made foods.

 - Make diet and lifestyle changes to reduce inflammation.
-Avoid processed foods and eat more vegetables.
-Avoid sugar and refined carbohydrates
+Eliminate sugar and refined carbohydrates.
+Avoid processed foods and eat more vegetables, especially leafy greens.

-- Sufficient sleep, regular hours every day (not just weekends)
+- Sufficient sleep, 7 - 8 hours every day (not just weekends).